sudosu404/tailnet-lib/docs/content/docs/v2/getting-started.md

 docker:
   local: # name of the docker target provider
     host: unix:///var/run/docker.sock # host of the docker socket or daemon
-    targetHostname: 172.31.0.1 # hostname or IP of docker server
+    targetHostname: host.docker.internal # hostname or IP of docker server (ex: host.docker.internal or 172.31.0.1)
     defaultProxyProvider: default # name of which proxy provider to use
 lists: {}
 tailscale: